tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+ after use:_ When an enemy attacks you and deals fire damage, teleport someplace nearby you can see.

 **Quirk:** Drawn to open flames.

 ---

+#### Footpads of the Footpad

+_Recharge 16+:_ When activated, the wearer of these boots can fly!
+You can soar to the height of, oh, about half an inch, maybe.
+And only over solid ground.
+The virtue is that you don’t leave footprints, set off pressure plates, and have a much easier job balancing on thin or precarious surfaces like a ledge or narrow branch, gaining a +5 (champion: +10; epic: +15) bonus to such skill tests.
+The magic of the boots lasts only a few minutes.

+**Quirk:** Shady.
+You ooze criminality.
+People look at you and think “now there goes a shady, suspicious cutthroat who might rob me.”

+---